 American Oratory: Or Selections From The Speeches Of Eminent Americans (1836) is a book compiled by an anonymous member of the Philadelphia Bar.
-The book is a collection of speeches made by some of the most prominent Americans of the time, including Daniel Webster, John C. Calhoun, Henry Clay, and John Quincy Adams.
-The speeches cover a wide range of topics, including politics, law, and social issues.
-The book provides a unique insight into the oratory skills of these great Americans and their views on the issues of the day.
-It is a valuable resource for anyone interested in American history, politics, or public speaking.This scarce antiquarian book is a facsimile reprint of the old original and may contain some imperfections such as library marks and notations.
+The book is a collection of speeches given by some of the most notable American orators of the time.
+The speeches cover a range of topics, from politics and government to social issues and moral philosophy.
+The book includes speeches by famous figures such as Daniel Webster, John Quincy Adams, and Henry Clay, as well as lesser-known orators like William Wirt and William Pinkney.
+The speeches are presented in their entirety, allowing readers to experience the full force of the orators' arguments and rhetoric.
+The book provides a fascinating glimpse into the intellectual and political landscape of early 19th-century America, and is a valuable resource for anyone interested in American history or public speaking.This scarce antiquarian book is a facsimile reprint of the old original and may contain some imperfections such as library marks and notations.
 Because we believe this work is culturally important, we have made it available as part of our commitment for protecting, preserving, and promoting the world's literature in affordable, high quality, modern editions, that are true to their original work.

 ThriftBooks sells millions of used books at the lowest everyday prices.
 We personally assess every book's quality and offer rare, out-of-print treasures.
 We deliver the joy of reading in recyclable packaging with free standard shipping on US orders over $15.
 ThriftBooks.com.
 Read more.
 Spend less.